quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.rst

 .. admonition:: To be refined (acq_set_{i})
     :class: dropdown, warning

-    For reference from earlier dsicussion, requires some good example to justify this:
+    For reference from earlier discussion, requires some good example to justify this:

     - **[Optional, Advanced]** ``acq_set_{i}``, where ``i`` > 0 is an integer.

     - Reserves the possibility to store data for experiments that we have not yet encountered ourselves.
 I a gut feeling that we need this, but might not have a good realistic example, some help here is welcome.

         - (Example ?)
 Imagine measuring some qubits until all of them are in a desired state, returning the data of these measurements and then proceeding to doing the "real" experiment you are interested in.
-I think having these extra *independent* ``xarray`` dimensions
+I think having these extra *independent* :mod:`xarray` dimensions
     - **[Required]** all ``acq_set_{i}`` dimensions (including ``acq_set_0``) are mutually excluding.
 This means variables in the dataset cannot depend on more than one of these dimensions.

         - **Bad** variable: ``y0(repetition, acq_set_0, acq_set_1)``, this should never happen in the dataset.